seanWLawrence/hendrix/README.md

 The _example_ generators will have `.mustache` files and require no additional setup.

-> Other template engines can be used, such as Pug, Haml, etc. by adding a custom `templateRender` function in the
+> Other template engines can be used, such as Pug, Haml, etc. by adding a custom `renderTemplate` function in the
 > [configuration](#configuration).
 See the [recipes](#recipes) section for examples using the most popular template engines.

 ```bash